ritchieng/fractional_differencing_gpu/README.md

 - Package GFD functions into a pip package for quick running

 ## Release Notes
-This is a early beta release, we'll be releasing a stable release (v1.0) soon containing tests, more benchmarks, pip package and more.
+This is an early beta release, we'll be releasing a stable release (v1.0) soon containing tests, more benchmarks, pip package and more.
 Please be patient!

 ## Citation Reference to Repository/Presentation
 If you use the code, please cite using this [link](https://www.researchgate.net/publication/335159299_GFD_GPU_Fractional_Differencing_for_Rapid_Large-scale_Stationarizing_of_Time_Series_Data_while_Minimizing_Memory_Loss) alongside Prado/Hosking papers.